Flow views and infinite interval exchange transformations for recognizable substitutions: Setting: symbolic and substitution dynamical systems

 An address can be thought of as instructions: First, place a supertile of type $\alet_1$ so that the origin is in the $j_1$th spot.
 Then, slide a copy of $\subs^2(\alet_2)$ to match its $j_2$'th 1-supertile to the one in place already.
 Then move a copy of $\subs^3(\alet_3)$ to match its $j_3$th 2-supertile to the existing one, and so on.
-Figure \ref{fig:Useaddress} illustrates the process for the 3-supertile $\PD(B2, A2, A1)$.